wesen/plz-confirm/ttmp/2025/12/25/005-HINT-PROMPT--add-non-closing-hint-prompt-events-request-updates/analysis/01-hint-prompt-events-and-request-updates-analysis.md

 - A file-based spec is easier to generate from an agent than assembling flags

 ### DSL Option 1: Generic request spec command (recommended)

+This option introduces explicit “protocol verbs” for the new capabilities, and uses YAML as the natural input format for nested request specs and updates.
+It also avoids complicating existing widget commands.

 Add a new CLI command: